Vyral/base-template/_drafts/selling-for-the-first-time-here-are-12-pro-tips.md

 {% include youtube.html %}

-Here are 12 tips that first-time home sellers should consider before undergoing the process.
+<center>Here are 12 tips that first-time home sellers should consider before undergoing the process.</center>

 No matter if you’re a first-time home seller or if you’re an aspiring home seller, here are 12 professional tips to keep in mind when diving into the home selling process: